Language-Research-Technology/ldaca-website/content/resources/general-resources/case-studies/masters-research-project/index.md

 <br>

 {{< image Src="/masters-research-project/figure1-GEs.png" Alt="A cartoon-style image of two people seated on a couch, having a conversation.
-The person on the left has a speech bubble from their mouth with the text ‘or whatever’.
-The person on the right has a speech bubble from their mouth with the text ‘and stuff’."
+The person on the left has a speech bubble from their mouth with the text 'or whatever'.
+The person on the right has a speech bubble from their mouth with the text 'and stuff'."
 Desc="Figure 1: Two people using general extenders (GEs) in a conversation" Title="Two people using general extenders (GEs) in a conversation" Ref="Teresa Chan" >}}

 <br>

-GEs are phrase-final expressions such as *and stuff* and *or whatever* that prototypically ‘extend’ the referent of a phrase by evoking a more general set of items to which it belongs.
+GEs are phrase-final expressions such as *and stuff* and *or whatever* that prototypically 'extend' the referent of a phrase by evoking a more general set of items to which it belongs.
 They serve a range of  discourse and interpersonal functions, such as hedging, establishing solidarity or marking in-group affiliation (Norrby & Winter, 2002).
 Regional and social variation in the use of GEs has been found across spoken and written English, including Australian English (Travis, Grama & Gonzalez, 2017), with different patterns of usage depending on variables like age, gender and socio-economic class.
-However, at the time of the project, ethnicity had rarely been considered (e.g. Secova, 2017), despite the fact that the high frequency of a specific GE form in a region can make it a statistical “marker of ethnic identity” (Aijmer, 2013, p.
+However, at the time of the project, ethnicity had rarely been considered (e.g. Secova, 2017), despite the fact that the high frequency of a specific GE form in a region can make it a statistical "marker of ethnic identity" (Aijmer, 2013, p.
 146).
 There was also only one study on GEs in computer-mediated communication (CMC) (Fernandez & Yuldashev, 2011).
 Additionally, although GE usage in Australian English had been compared to its usage in varieties of English spoken in other countries, no research had looked at usage across different cities within Australia.

 My project would attempt to fill these gaps in the literature and explore socio-regional variation in GE usage in spoken and CMC settings.
-“Socio-regional” refers to the stratification of socio-economic class by region (Sheard, 2019, p.
+"Socio-regional" refers to the stratification of socio-economic class by region (Sheard, 2019, p.
 486).

 The research questions I would aim to address were: